The Top Eleven Manners of Graduation for Guests and Graduates

 8. Party decorations can be anything, but it’s nice when they focus on the next stage of the graduate’s life.
 Going off to the University of Georgia this fall?
 (Go Dawgs!)
 Then decorate in the school colors—and don’t forget your cardboard cutouts of Uga the Bulldog!

 9. Invitations to graduation parties are sent at least two weeks in advance.
 Invitations to the ceremony are sent up to six weeks in advance, especially to anyone who is traveling from more than 100 miles away.

 10. Graduation announcements are mailed anytime between the day after and two weeks following the graduation.
 Why after?
 They’re informing others that you graduated, not that you’re about to graduate.

-The most important etiquette of all: have fun and celebrate!
+The most important etiquette of all for the graduate and his or her family: have fun and celebrate!
 You’ve accomplished something great and it deserves to be celebrated.

 Now for all us moms: whether our children are graduating from kindergarten, high school, or college, as a dear friend once shared with me, “Dry your tears and be glad your children are the age they are.
 In ten years, you’ll look back and do anything to have them at this stage again!”
 She’s a wise and gracious lady who raised three happy, wonderful adults.
 Thank you, Jane Horn!

-Ask me your graduation etiquette questions in the comments of this post, and add on any tips you have as well.
+Ask me your graduation etiquette questions in the comments under this post on the Manners Mentor Facebook page, and add on any tips you have as well.
 For other manners questions, send them to me at info@MannersMentor.com.

 Please share this post with your friends and family and those in your social media circles.
 Please Share, Like, Tweet, Pin, Google +, and email this post to people like you who want to know the gold standard for living out the Golden Rule!